mmazinjameel/Operating-System-Compendium/README.md

 ### Deadlock Recovery
 - Process Termination: Abort all DL processes or Abort one process at a time until DL cycle is eliminated
 - Resource preemption: We successively preempt some resources from processes and give these resources to other processes until DL cycle is broken

+___

+## Paging
+Paging is a memory management scheme that permits the physical address space of a process to be non contiguous.

+### Page
+Page is a fixed size block of memory used by the operating system to divide a process's memory into manageable pieces.

+### Address Space Identifier (ASID)
+ASID is stored in each entry of TLB.
+It identifies each process and is used to provide address space protection and allow the tlb to contain entries of several different processes.